 There is no finer example of military engineering in Britain than Fort George.
 Named after the then ruling monarch George II, it was completed in 1769.
 This was 20 years after work had started, and the fort had cost twice the amount expected.
-It was intended to prevent another uprising after the defeat of the Jacobite rebels at Culloden in 1746.
-[Culloden cross-ref].
+It was intended to prevent another uprising after the defeat of the Jacobite rebels at the Battle of Culloden in 1746.

 Built of sandstone, it sprawls along the shore of the Moray Firth near Inverness.
 It is massive: around 600 yards (560 metres) by nearly 300 yards (300 metres).
 It reaches a maximum height of 40 feet (12 metres), with grassed walls several yards wide.
 A moat and drawbridge protected the landward side.
 To the seaward, the walls rise direct from the shore.